enjoy-digital/litex/doc/fhdl.rst

 ===============
 The bit vector (BV) object defines if a constant or signal is signed or unsigned, and how many bits it has.
 This is useful e.g. to:

-* determine when to perform sign extension (FHDL uses the same rules as Verilog).
+* Determine when to perform sign extension (FHDL uses the same rules as Verilog).
-* determine the size of registers.
+* Determine the size of registers.
-* determine how many bits should be used by each value in concatenations.
+* Determine how many bits should be used by each value in concatenations.

 Constant
 ========